-The latest data from Push Doctor’s Live Healthcare Trends reveals a significant spike in appointments for mental health services between January and February.
+Data from Push Doctor’s Live Healthcare Trends reveals a significant spike in appointments for mental health services between January and February.

-“Usually about January is when It hits and people are starting to go I’ve got a little bit of depression maybe from the holidays.
-And also the days are very much shortened, said Borgess Medical Center Doctor Ann Crabb.
+“Usually about January is when It hits and people are going, ‘I’ve got maybe a little bit of depression from the holidays,' and also the days are very much shortened,” explains Dr. Ann Crabb, a mental health specialist at the Borgess Medical Center in Kalamazoo, Mich.
 “All of this adds together.
 The cold, the snow, the shorter days.
 All of this adds up to the depression.”

-On average people spend 20 percent more time indoors this time of year.
-Not getting enough vitamin D is one of the main causes of seasonal affective disorder (SAD), a common form of depression related to shortening day length and a decrease in natural light.

-She says it makes sense so many relationships end this time of year.
+Not getting enough vitamin D is one of the main causes of Seasonal Affective Disorder (SAD), a common form of depression related to shortening day length and a decrease in natural light.
+On average, people spend 20 percent more time indoors this time of year.

-“Before Christmas and the New Year people are prepared to try and preserve the illusion they are happy,” she explains.
-"Secondly, there is the whole New Year’s resolution element – that at New Year’s people want to make changes to their lives to make them better.
-And thirdly – maybe the holidays just didn’t go that well.
+“Before Christmas and the New Year people want to preserve the illusion they are happy,” she explains.
+“There is the whole New Year’s resolution element.
+People want to change their lives to make them better.
+And maybe the holidays just didn’t go that well.
 Finally, one of the couple says, enough is enough and decides they are not going to go through it all again next year.”